jsonmaur/sass-system/README.md

 - Automatic color scale generator for custom colors.
 - Easily extend with mixins and custom Sass.
 - Add or remove classes from build as needed.
-- 10KB gzipped for default build.
+- 10kB gzipped for default build.
-- No dependencies required other than [dart-sass](https://sass-lang.com/dart-sass).

-## Why?
+### Why?

-SSS was inspired by similar functional CSS frameworks such as TailwindCSS and Tachyons, but it comes with the power of a CSS preprocessor and zero dependencies other than [dart-sass](https://sass-lang.com/dart-sass)—which is fast and self-contained.
-As opposed to depending on a Node build system and PostCSS with it's plethora of plugins.
+SSS was inspired by similar functional CSS frameworks such as TailwindCSS and Tachyons, but it comes with the power of a CSS preprocessor and zero dependencies other than [dart-sass](https://sass-lang.com/dart-sass) (which is fast and self-contained).
+As opposed to dealing with a Node build system and PostCSS with its plethora of plugins.

 ## Install